ginadivina/enver/README.md

 To start the React app and run the server at the same time.
 ### `yarn dev`
 Visit [http://localhost:5000/api/hello](http://localhost:5000/api/hello) for the server.
 Visit [http://localhost:3000/](http://localhost:3000/) for the React app.

+## Help (from Enver team)
+If running into an issue with `yarn add bitquery` run `yarn add bitquery --ignore-scripts` to disable the post install script that runs for installing dependency `bigjq`

 ## Other scripts

 ### `npm test`